khadkauj/berlin-Trasnportation-App-frontend/README.md

     component.
 These datas are stores in local storage and I did some engineering to set the array of stops in local storage.
     We might have also used firebase or similar services with login/logout functionalities where user can save all his data speicific to client, but I though it will be unnecessary.

+Build using latest versions and features of React Js.